mppmu/qmc/README.md

 `size_t fitmaxiter`

-See `maxiter` in the nonlinear least-squares fitting GSL documentation.
+See `maxiter` in the non-linear least-squares fitting GSL documentation.

 Default: `40`.